hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 ## Roles

-For the Agent admin authorization, we need to distinguish the administrator of each component
+For the Agent admin authorization, we need to distinguish the administrator of each component:

 1. [Agent Administrator](/docs/concepts/glossary#administrator)
 2. Keycloak Administrator